DDSN 101 CAD 1-A: 2 Credits (2 Lec)

 DDSN 265 Architectural Drafting: 3 Credits (3 Lec)

-PREREQUISITE: CSTN 173, DDSN 118, DDSN 124, and DDSN 186.
-The students in this course will create, from scratch, an entire two story home, and draw the plans in CAD to the level where it is ready to be submitted for permit to the City of Bozeman or other municipality.
+PREREQUISITE: CSTN 173, DDSN 118 or DDSN 131 or DDSN 166.
+(F) The students in this course will create, from scratch, an entire two story home, and draw the plans in CAD to the level where it is ready to be submitted for permit to the City of Bozeman or other municipality.
 Plans will include: Site Plan, Four Exterior Elevations, Foundation Plan, Main Floor Plan, Second Floor Plan, Electrical Plans, Sections and Details as required.
 All drawings must follow current codes including: International Residential Code, International Mechanical Code, Fuel Gas Code, International Energy Conservation Code, Uniform Plumbing Code, and National Electrical Code.
 Historical US Home Styles and Space Planning Problems will also be explored

 DDSN 266 Revit II: 3 Credits (3 Lec)